 There is an excellent story on the importance of knowing where to tap told by the late family therapist, Virginia Satir:

 After listening to the engineer’s description of the problems and asking a few questions, he went to the boiler room.
-He looked at the maze of twisting pipes, listened to the thump of the boiler and the hiss of the escaping steam for a few minutes, and felt some pipes with his hands.
-Then he hummed softly to himself, reached into his overalls and took out a small hammer, and tapped a bright red valve one time.
+He looked at the maze of twisting pipes, listened to the thump of the boiler, and then took out a small hammer.
+He tapped a bright red valve one time.
 Immediately, the entire system began working correctly, and the boilermaker went home.

 For tapping the valve: $.50